mcds-cmu/11634/f22/fall_final_presentation.md

 <h2>ASML YieldStar: Particle / Defect Detection and Classification</h2>
 <img src="https://i.postimg.cc/hjN9HnBj/Screen-Shot-2022-11-19-at-8-42-22-PM-Yijia-Zhang.png" alt="Yijia" />
 <p>Mahalakshumi Visvanathan, Wei-Chieh Chen, Yijia Zhang</p>
 <p>YieldStar is an advanced wafer metrology technique provided by ASML.
 It is used to verify the quality of the produced wafer.
 However, even tiny errors could affect production since YieldStar has complicated and expensive optics.
 Currently, production technicians rely on their knowledge to catch defects.
 This process takes over 500 hours per year, which is very time-consuming.
-To improve production efficiency, we've proposed two major techniques to improve it: a classification Convolutional Neural Network (CNN), which can detect if a particle is present or not, and a Convolutional Auto-Encoder that can localize and measure the intensity of the particle.<br /><br /> Wednesday, December 7<br /> GHC 4405 <br /> 1:00-1:40<br /> <a href="https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+To improve production efficiency, we've proposed two major techniques to improve it: a classification Convolutional Neural Network (CNN), which can detect if a particle is present or not, and a Convolutional Auto-Encoder that can localize and measure the intensity of the particle.<br /><br /> Wednesday, December 7<br /> GHC 4405 <br /> 1:00-1:40<br /> <a href="https://youtu.be/O5FtrPZTPxg"> Presentation Recording</a></p>
 </td>
 <td>
 <h2>Predicting Flatness Error with ASML Wafer Table</h2>
 <img src="https://i.postimg.cc/nhy4MZ5t/rep-image-Tz-Ruei-Liu.jpg" alt="Tz-Ruei-Liu" />
 <p>Tz-Ruei Liu, I-Tsun Cheng, Xinyan Xie</p>
 <p>At ASML, the flatness error of wafer tables is computed manually using a fixed formula.
 Although exact, the current system takes more than 5 minutes to compute all spec maps per sample, which is inefficient.
 In this work, we introduce a machine-learning method that predicts spec maps with sufficiently small errors while being substantially faster.
 We use U-Net and its variant SmaAt-UNet and show that they perform very effectively at our task.
-Equipped with attention and depthwise-separable convolutions, SmaAt-UNet achieves less than 2% error across all spec maps while taking only 30 seconds to compute, 10x faster than the current system.<br /><br /> Wednesday, December 7<br /> GHC 4405<br /> 1:40-2:20<br /> <a href="https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+Equipped with attention and depthwise-separable convolutions, SmaAt-UNet achieves less than 2% error across all spec maps while taking only 30 seconds to compute, 10x faster than the current system.<br /><br /> Wednesday, December 7<br /> GHC 4405<br /> 1:40-2:20<br /> <a href="https://youtu.be/xquFhRnxd7c"> Presentation Recording</a></p>
 </td>
 </tr>
 <tr style="text-align: center;">